prabhuanem/JPaint-FinalProject/README.md

 Current Implementation is w.r.t Sprint - 1.
 Below is the overview of the current project as on Sprint - 1

+**GitHub Repo**

+Here is the link to the GitHub Repo - https://github.com/prabhuanem/JPaint-FinalProject

+Here is the Link to the README file (Mark Down) which is part of GitHub report - https://github.com/prabhuanem/JPaint-FinalProject/blob/master/README.md

+**Sprint - 1**

 **Features Implemented**

     1. Rectangle Shape Drawing